danielatrivella/np3_ligand/README.md

 It was part of the [Master's thesis](https://repositorio.unicamp.br/acervo/detalhe/1371294) of Cristina Freitas Bazzano, developed within an interdisciplinary project from the DDP-LNBio-CNPEM and the Institute of Computing from the University of Campinas (UNICAMP).

 ### License
-LigPCDS © 2023 by Cristina Freitas Bazzano, Luiz G. Alves,Guilherme P. Telles, Daniela B. B. Trivella is licensed under CC BY-SA 4.0
+LigPCDS: Labeled Dataset of X-ray Protein Ligand 3D Images in Point Clouds and Validated Deep Learning Models  © 2023 by Cristina Freitas Bazzano, Luiz F. G. Alves, Guilherme P. Telles, Daniela B. B. Trivella is licensed under CC BY 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/